Otter: Generating Tests from Issues to Validate SWE Patches: Evaluation

 \subsection{Comparison with the Approaches of M{\"u}ndler \etal}

 \citet{mundler2024swtbench} proposed a set of approaches for generating fail-to-pass tests.
 We ran \solx and \soly on their dataset to study how the approaches compare.
 They also evaluated zero-shot approaches, which differ from our zero-shot baseline.
-Instead of generating a complete function, all of their approaches (including the zero-shot ones) instruct the model to generate a specific form of ``diff''.
-Two of their approaches use a golden patch in the prompt.
-M{\"u}ndler \etal's SWE-agent and SWE-agent+ approaches are derived from SWE-Agent, which was originally designed for generating golden code patches~\cite{sweagent2}. \cref{tbl:swt} shows the results. \solx and \soly perform better than their best-performing approach, generating 70 (25.4\%) and 80 (29.0\%) fail-to-pass tests compared to 53 (19.2\%) fail-to-pass tests generated by SWE-agent+.
+All of their approaches (including the zero-shot ones) instruct the model to generate a novel code diff format introduced by their paper.
+Two of their approaches use a proposed patch in the prompt.
+M{\"u}ndler \etal's SWE-agent and SWE-agent+ approaches are derived from SWE-Agent, which was originally designed for generating code patches~\cite{sweagent2}. \cref{tbl:swt} shows the results. \solx and \soly perform better than their best-performing approach, generating 70 (25.4\%) and 80 (29.0\%) fail-to-pass tests compared to 53 (19.2\%) fail-to-pass tests generated by SWE-agent+.

+\soly uses execution logs on the current code base $c_\mathrm{old}$ which give it an advantage in the final selection stage.
+The feedback works as a contributing factor to the superior performance of \soly.
+Note that \solx does not use any execution logs, yet it still performs significantly better than LIBRO (25.4\% vs.\ 15.2\% in \cref{tbl:swt}).
+The novel code diff format proposed by M{\"u}ndler \etal has similarities to our approach.
+However, their format requires the model to perform additional tasks such as writing the file name, change type, and line number in response to one LLM call.
+Additionally, to instruct the model to generate a specific format, the authors had to include an example that is not relevant to the issue itself.
+In our generation step, the model only needs to generate the test (and prior function name for positioning new tests).